-The black neon tetra is an energetic fish with a pleasant personality that is equally pleasant to look at.
+The black neon tetra is an energetic little beauty with a pleasant personality.
 Put this fish among contrasting plants and a dark background and you will have a vibrant and beautiful aquarium.
 The black neon tetra has been successfully bred in captivity, and most black neons available for sale for the aquarium trade are captive-bred.
-There is also an albino form that is sometimes available.
+An albino variant is sometimes also available.

 Common Names: Black tetra, neon tetra, black neon